 Plumber’s tool belt – Because they tend to work in wet and damp areas, plumbers need waterproof tool belts.
 These also need to drain quickly and keep all your tools secure and snug.

 Since plumbers only need to bring a couple of handy tools while working including some wrenches, those with just a couple of different compartments will work.
-Just make sure that the pouches have covers to protect the contents from water.
+Just make sure that the pockets and pouches have covers to protect the contents from water.

 Roofer’s tool belt – Roofers work from a height so they need to bring all the tools they need up there with them.
 This means they need tool belts made of lightweight materials like nylon and polyester.

 Glass cleaner’s tool belt – People who are tasked to clean skyscraper have to use a tool belt that has enough room for a couple of spray bottles and some window squeegees.
-It should also offer options for safety lanyards so that the contents will not fall accidentally dozens of floors downward.
+These products should also offer options for safety lanyards so that the contents will not fall accidentally dozens of floors downward.

 Why Do You Need to Wear Tool Belts